 A great digital product strategy defines the value you will create in a succinct and tangible way; where to focus, why, and what it will take to achieve that value.
 This empowers your team to focus on the right things and determine how to facilitate the delivery of a great product or service.

-A strategic framework is made up of five core elements: the product or service vision, an in-depth diagnosis of the challenges that needs to be solved, the target outcomes for the business and for the user, a coherent set of actions that need to be taken to overcome the challenge and move the business forward, and how you will measure that forward progress.
+A strategic foundation is made up of five core elements: the product or service vision, an in-depth diagnosis of the challenges that needs to be solved, the target outcomes for the business and for the user, a coherent set of actions that need to be taken to overcome the challenge and move the business forward, and how you will measure that forward progress.

 To be clear: a product strategy is not an ambition, an idea, a set of goals, or a solution.
 These are often confused as strategy, similar to the management frameworks mentioned above.
 If these things are presented as the strategy they should be warning signs of a bad product strategy or the complete absence of a product strategy.
 One of the most common misconceptions is that a plan is a strategy.
-A plan is not a strategy, which compounds people’s confusion.
+A plan is not a strategy.
+This compounds people’s confusion on the subject.
 Plans are made up of tactics that define exactly what we’re going to do, when we’re going to execute them, and what will follow.
 Essentially, in following this plan and taking these steps, success will be attained moving forward.
 Plans don’t address a deeper understanding of the challenge, a chosen set of priorities to overcome the issues, and the steps that need to be taken to identify and validate solutions.
-A plan also doesn’t account for the unknowns, changes, prioritization, or provide a framework for critical decision making.
+A plan also doesn’t account for the unknowns, changes, prioritization, or provide the insight necessary to inform critical decision making.
 A plan without a strategic foundation gives people a false sense of clarity and security that often leads to failure.
-When a solution is seen as a quick-fix, without understanding the complexity of the challenge that needs to be solved, failure will often be the result.
+When a product initiative is seen as a quick-fix, without understanding the complexity of the challenge that needs to be solved, failure will often be the result.
 Understanding the difference between complex things vs. complicated things becomes extremely important.
 (To learn more about this concept check out the Cynefin framework in this video.)

 You will want to have a plan, but know that it will change, probably more than once.
-A plan needs to be adaptive, and built upon a solid strategic foundation.
+A plan needs to be adaptive, grounded in facts, and built upon a solid strategic foundation.

 Five Core Elements of a Digital Product Strategy